 Yes.
 All you have to do is submit at least one bid on at least one field in order to receive a Visa gift card worth $250.
 We will mail the gift cards after the bids are received if you participate online and will provide them immediately to those participating in one of our in-person auction events.

-We will close the auction on February 24, 2023.
-We will then review the submitted bids and select bids for contracting based on bid amount, location, source, acreage and other factors.
+After the auction is closed, we review the submitted bids and select bids for contracting based on bid amount, location, source, acreage and other factors.
 We will notify the selected bidders in the week after the auction and work to get contracting done with those farmers as soon as possible.
 If your bid is selected, we’ll need a little more information from you for the contract (e.g., details on the location of the irrigated field, copy of lease for rented fields), but we will try to keep this process as simple as possible.
 You can review the contract templates HERE.

 If your bid is selected and you execute a contact for Option A or B, we will pay you 75% of your total amount (bid per acre * number of acres) within 30 days of contract execution.
-The remaining 25% will be paid following successful completion of the contract (January or February 2024).
+The remaining 25% will be paid following successful completion of the contract (early 2024).

 If your bid is selected and you execute a contract for Option C, we will pay you $35 per acre within 30 days of contract execution (stand-by payment).
-The remaining payment will only be paid if streamflow conditions dictate execution of irrigation suspension before August 15, 2023.
-If so, formal notice will be given, and the remaining amount (suspension payment) will be paid in two payments: 75% within 30 days of the irrigation suspension notice and 25% following successful completion of the contract (January or February 2024).
+The remaining payment will only be paid if streamflow conditions dictate execution of irrigation suspension before August 15.
+If so, formal notice will be given, and the remaining amount (suspension payment) will be paid in two payments: 75% within 30 days of the irrigation suspension notice and 25% following successful completion of the contract (after Dec 31).

 The contract will provide for the project team to be able to monitor the field and flow meter during the year to ensure compliance with the terms and conditions of the contract.